 Everyday Forms of Resistance

-By implementing the long-term project Everyday Forms of Resistance, we want to familiarize the Polish audience with issues relevant to the Palestinian here and now.
-We will try to answer the following question: What significance do the themes of tradition and ethos of the country’s inhabitants – travel, hospitality, nature – take on in contemporary context?
-Usually, the hidden themes of political resistance, struggles for democracy and countless counter-narratives in everyday forms of resistance are visible and presented to our viewers.
-In view of the current political situation in both Europe and the Middle East, the programme strengthens the awareness of importance of grassroots democratic practices — especially in times of increasing authoritarianism.
+“By implementing the long-term project Everyday Forms of Resistance, we want to introduce the Polish audience to topics relevant to the Palestinian here and now,” says the curator, Ika Sienkiewicz-Nowacka.
+“We attempt to explore the meaning of themes related to the tradition and ethos of the inhabitants of this country — travelling, hospitality, nature — in contemporary context.
+We reveal the hidden themes of political resistance, efforts to practice democracy, and countless counter-narratives in everyday forms of resistance and share them with the audience.
+In view of the current political situation both in Europe and in the Middle East, the programme strengthens the awareness of the importance of grassroots democratic practices — especially in times of the rise of authoritarianism.”